4 Benefits of Bodyweight Training and Exercises to Improve Running Performance

 “Run more, run faster” seems to be the mantra of many ambitious runners.
 And while it is true that the majority of your training should consist of running, the benefits of resistance training with your own body weight are often underestimated.
-The following five facts explain how strength training for runners can improve your running performance.
+Read about how bodyweight training improves your running performance and which exercises you can do to enhance your running.

 A stable torso is crucial for efficient running form.
-In particular, your abs and back muscles (core) play a major role.
-If these are too weak, your body will be forced to make compensations.
-A steady upper body guarantees a smooth transfer of the force generated from your arms to your legs.
+Abs and back muscles (core) play a major role.
+If these are too weak, your body will be forced to compensate.
+A strong upper body guarantees a smooth transfer of the force generated from your arms to your legs.
 Efficient running form helps you run faster and expend less energy.

 Bodyweight training exercises are usually complex and strengthen more than just your muscles.
 If done properly, they also strengthen your mobility and agility.
 In general, flexibility is always a combination of strengthening, mobilization and stretching.

 Many runners’ problems (runner’s knee, shin splints, Achilles tendinitis, etc.) are the result of muscle imbalances.
 These are often caused by focusing on only one activity or improper technique.
 To compensate for these imbalances, you should make strengthening and stabilization exercises a regular part of your running training.
-These can help improve your form and thus lower the risk of injury.
-Injury and setback are not fun – that’s why strength exercises for runners are so critical!
+These can help improve your running form and thus lower the risk of injury.